 Readers of this blog may have noticed that I don't hold back when I get angry.
 That much is true.
 I don't hold back.
 But then--if ever there was a time to "let it all hang out" when it comes to humanity, this, without question, is it.
-An actual global apocalypse looms on the horizon, just decades away.
+An actual global apocalypse looms on the horizon, just decades away, if even that.
 And yet the cattle that make up the vast majority of this species slumber on, or worse: they actively work to bring it on.
 This is a time of outright cultural insanity writ globally.
 Anger and outrage is, truly, not just called for, but are often the only truly sane responses.
 Anything else is blinkered.

 This is my first entry to this feature, which was once part of my Pierwalker Logs.
 I added Extra Notes at the end of them because, I reasoned, who the hell wants to read about my daily work?
 In other words, I added Extra Notes from low self-esteem and self-respect.

-That changed recently when I stopped viewing my Stats Page, which I was clicking on, by all good estimates, up to 150 times a day.
+That changed recently when I stopped compulsively viewing my Stats Page, which I was clicking on, by all good estimates, up to 150 times a day.
 I was addicted.
-Facing that has been very difficult these past weeks: I've been beset with several serious bouts of depression, which for me can be quite damning, as for me it is a clinical condition, one that has brought me to the brink of suicide multiple times.
+Facing that has been very difficult: I've been beset with several serious bouts of depression, which for me can be quite damning, as for me it is a clinical condition, one that has brought me to the brink of suicide multiple times.
 Realizing I was an addict--to fucking meaningless numbers, no less--was ... well, let's just say harsh.
 I'm still struggling with it, and I'm sure a few more trips to the Black Swamp will occur.
 But I'm on the right path now.